ledgetech/ledge/README.md

 Fires when we're about to serve.
 Often used to modify downstream headers.

+The `res` table given contains:

+* `res.header` the table of case-insenitive HTTP response headers
+* `res.status` the HTTP response status code

+*Note; there are other fields and methods attached, but it is strongly advised to never adjust anything other than the above*

 #### before_save_revalidation_data

-syntax: `ledge:bind("before_save_revalidation_data", function(reval_params, reval_headers) -- end)`
+syntax: `bind("before_save_revalidation_data", function(reval_params, reval_headers) -- end)`

 params: `reval_params`.
 Table of revalidation params.

 params: `reval_headers`.
-Table of revalidation headers.
+Table of revalidation HTTP headers.

 Fires when a background revalidation is triggered or when cache is being saved.
 Allows for modifying the headers and paramters (such as connection parameters) which are inherited by the background revalidation.

 The `reval_params` are values derived from the current running configuration for: